joaomilho/Enterprise/README.md

 }
 ```

-A disruptive class doesn't have a constructor.
+A disruptive class does not have a constructor.
 It has only a `main` method
-isntead.
+instead.
 Since the method can't be changed by implementors, it must be `final`
 and `immutable`.
 And since it returns nothing, it must be `void`.

 ```java